avajs/ava/readme.md

     --no-power-assert       Disable Power Assert
-    --match, -m             Only run tests with matching title (Can be repeated) --watch, -w             Re-run tests when tests and source files change --source, -S            Pattern to match source files so tests can be re-run (Can be repeated) --timeout, -T           Set global timeout
+    --match, -m             Only run tests with matching title (Can be repeated) --watch, -w             Re-run tests when tests and source files change --timeout, -T           Set global timeout
     --concurrency, -c       Maximum number of test files running at the same time (EXPERIMENTAL) --update-snapshots, -u  Update snapshots